 With cash, you can physically see how much money remains, keeping you “on budget.”

 You can’t know how much you have left to spend on groceries at any given moment if you’re using your credit or debit card, especially if you’re sharing a household with another adult.

 It’s almost impossible to keep track of your spending when it’s electronic.
 Yes, I know that you can use a fancy app or software spreadsheet, but that takes a bunch of work to set up and maintain.
 I have yet to find a person who sticks to that sort of a system without falling behind and keeps their partner totally in the loop.
+Especially in the beginning.

-There’s something about seeing physically how much money I have left in my grocery envelope that keeps me on track.
+There’s something about physically seeing how much money I have left in my grocery envelope that keeps me on track.

 You can’t overspend with cash.

 It’s physically impossible.
 There’s no more “Whoops!
 I spent more than the amount we planned on restaurants this month” because you can’t spend cash you don’t physically have in your Restaurant envelope.